RayChao1030/Optimizer-and-Legalizer-Co-optimization/GenMP4/README.md

 ```bash
 $ main.py -lg *.lg -opt *.opt -postlg *_post.lg -o output.mp4 [-display] [-detail] [-vcodec VCODEC] [-preset PRESET] [-crf CRF] [-pix_fmt PIX_FMT] [-framerate FPS]
 ```
+- There are two mode in this Visualizer:
+  - Normal(default): For quick outline the legalize process, all cell moved in that step will move together in a frame
+  - Detail: For realize how cell legalized (how to push other cells and how cells move), all color except cells related to current step is in grayscale to allow user can focus on cells moved in current step.

 ## Arguments
 - Input Files: